Page created on March 8, 2019. Last updated on November 15, 2021 at 22:13

-Glomerulonephritis (GN) or glomerular disease is a group of diseases where the glomeruli are damaged.
-Several different terms may be used to further describe the different types of GN:
+Glomerulonephritis (GN) or glomerular disease is a group of diseases where the glomeruli are damaged, although inflammation itself (-itis) is not necessarily present.

 Glomerular damage is commonly caused by immune-mediated processes but can be caused by other processes as well, as we’ll see.
 All glomerular diseases can progress to acute or chronic renal failure, so quick diagnosis and immediate initiation of therapy is important.